bytecodealliance/component-docs/component-model/src/design/wit.md

 ## Packages

-A package is a set of interfaces and worlds, potentially defined across multiple files.
+A package is a set of interfaces and worlds, potentially defined across multiple files in the same directory.
-All files are contained in some package, which is declared either directly in that file or in a peer file in the same directory.
+Each WIT file is associated with one package, which is declared either directly in that file or in a peer file in the same directory.

 To declare a package, use the `package` directive to specify the package ID.